betagouv/ilos/docs/documentation/middlewares/acl.md

 ```

-In this case 'permissionName' must be among the user's permissions.
+In this case 'permissionName' must be among the user's permissions, defined in the context.
 You can specify more than one permission.

-## Register to middleware in service provider
+#### Register to middleware in service provider

 ```ts